HomeResearchNew StudentsHDR Study Options at Whitley

 Doctoral Degrees

-At Whitley you can enrol in the University’s Doctor of Philosophy (PhD) program.
+At Whitley, you can enrol in the University’s Doctor of Philosophy (PhD) program.
 This degree requires original theological research at the highest level, supervised by two or more research-active scholars, at least one of whom must be a member of the College or University faculty.

-You may have considered other doctoral programmes that involve taught classes, such as a DMin or some PhD programs, or which are modular in nature.
+You may have considered other doctoral programs that involve taught classes, such as a DMin or some PhD programs, or which are modular in nature.
 Whitley does not offer any of these options.
-If you pursue an enquiry with Whitley, it will be on the basis that you will be able to demonstrate the potential or actual ability to apply a substantial body of knowledge to research, investigate and develop new knowledge, in one or more areas of investigation, scholarship or professional practice, for between three to four years full-time, or the part-time equivalent.
+If you pursue an enquiry with Whitley, it will be on the basis that you will be able to demonstrate the potential or actual ability to apply a substantial body of knowledge to research, investigate, and develop new knowledge, in one or more areas of investigation, scholarship or professional practice, for between three to four years full-time, or the part-time equivalent.